A quick and simple visual explainer of solar panels for home owners

 20) Will the solar panels look good?

-Ugly solar has the potential to devalue your house.
-Why people put absurd looking arrays on period homes is beyond.
+Solar has the potential to devalue your house.
 There are much cheaper ways to cut carbon.
 In contrast attractive solar adds value.